A review of the American Express Business Gold Card

-Many American Express UK cards do have annual fees, and this card is no exception.
 The Business Gold Card comes with a reasonable £125 annual fee.
 And, best of all, this annual fee is waived for the first year.
+Do note, however, that the annual fee is increasing to £175 as of 1 October 2021, though it will still be waived for the first year.

 There’s a 2.99% foreign transaction fee for purchases in foreign currencies, which does outweigh the value of the points you would earn.
 You may wish to avoid using this card for foreign purchases if your goal is earning points, as the fee will outweigh the points you’d be earning.

-The Membership Rewards points that you’ll earn from this card, including the 50,000-point welcome bonus, are one of the most valuable points currencies available in the U.K. TPG U.K. values Membership Rewards points at 1.4p apiece.
+The Membership Rewards points that you’ll earn from this card are one of the most valuable points currencies available in the U.K. TPG U.K. values Membership Rewards points at 1.4p apiece.

 The reason they’re so valuable is that they’re a transferable currency, meaning you’re not tied down to just one programme.
 In fact, the Membership Rewards programme partners with 13 different airlines (including household names like British Airways, Emirates, Singapore Airlines and Virgin Atlantic), as well as three hotel chains (Hilton, Radisson and Marriott) and two other partners (Club Eurostar and Nectar).

 In other words, you’re not earning solely Avios, which can only be redeemed through British Airways.
 Instead, you’re earning a currency that could be transferred to Avios if you want but could also be transferred to one of 17 other partners.